IAMColumbia/gp2portfoliogame-CiarennHollis/src/BurnoutBuster/Devlog.md

 ### Goals
  * Implement combat commands
- * Implement simple weapon system that can be built on
+ * Implement simple weapon system that can be built on [DONE]
- * Implement simple enemy to be built out further later
+ * Implement simple enemy to be built out further later [DONE]

 ## 2 March 2024 | 16:05